Druid Peak pack chasing elk in Lamar Valley; Jim Peaco; Nov. 1996/NPS Photo

 42F and 21M; Pete Bengeyfield

-Cinderella found her prince in 21M, the nearly inseparable pair made a striking couple, perfectly complimenting one another.
-Together, they formed one of the most famous partnerships in the history of Yellowstone wolves, leading the Druids through five of the most well-known years of the wolf reintroduction.
+Cinderella found her prince in 21M.
+The nearly inseparable pair made a striking couple, perfectly complimenting one another in a Camelot-esque union.
+Together, they reigned over the Druids, through five of the most well-known years of the wolf reintroduction.
+Their partnership is one of the most famous in the history of Yellowstone wolves.

-42F was killed by a rival pack on February 2, 2004, at the age of eight.
-As 21M grieved the loss of his beloved, his mournful howls could be heard echoing across the Lamar Valley.
-Just four months later, 21M took his last breath beneath a tree, high on a ridge overlooking the Lamar Valley territory that had been his and 42Fs home for so long.
+On Feb.
+2, 2004, 42F was killed by a rival pack at the age of eight.
+Afterwards, the mournful howls of 21M, grieving the loss of his beloved, could be heard echoing across Lamar Valley.
+Just four months later, he took his last breath beneath a tree, high on a ridge overlooking the territory where he and 42F had raised their family.
+Although 21M was 10 years old, which is a long life for a wild wolf, many believe he died of a broken heart.

 42F by Mark Miller courtesy of the Yellowstone Wolf Family Tree